farhan-1902/Supply-Chain/README.md

 leading to potential lawsuits and significant medical expenses.
 This has led to a growing concern among consumers about the authenticity of the products they purchase, and the need for businesses to provide greater transparency and trustworthiness.

+## PROJECT OUTCOME: Product
+We aim to deliver a product that could potentially offer several benefits to businesses, including increased efficiency, reduced costs, improved transparency, and better customer trust.
+By providing a secure and reliable system for tracking the journey of products through the supply chain, businesses can build trust with their customers and mitigate the risks of counterfeiting.
+Additionally, a blockchain-based payment system can offer faster processing times, lower transaction fees, and greater security, which can improve the financial processes of businesses and ultimately enhance their competitiveness in the market.